Bullous drug eruptions

 There are two mechanisms of drug-induced photosensitivity — phototoxic and photoallergic reactions.
 Photoallergic reactions do not blister.

-Phototoxicity presents as an exaggerated sunburn reaction, i.e., a sunburn that has occurred at less than the usual sun exposure required, or a more severe sunburn reaction than would usually have occurred for that amount of sun.
+Phototoxicity presents as an exaggerated sunburn reaction; that is, a sunburn that has occurred at less than the usual sun exposure required, or a more severe sunburn reaction than would usually have occurred for that amount of sun.
 This may include a blistering sunburn reaction.
 It occurs where the skin has been exposed to the sun and so typically involves face, neck and upper chest.

 The most common drugs to cause this reaction are: